 Something remarkable is happening in our day

-Throughout history, the spread of the gospel and discipling of whole nations has come primarily through Kingdom movements of multiplying disciples and churches (like the Jesus Movement and earlier awakenings in the U.S. and Europe).
+Throughout history, the spread of the gospel and discipling of whole nations has come primarily through Jesus movements of multiplying disciples and churches (like the Jesus Movement and earlier awakenings in the U.S. and Europe).

 As a result, Christ’s body is today closer than ever to discipling all ethné and filling the earth with the knowledge of God’s glory.

-Beginnings of a tipping point
+Beginnings of the tipping point